This month’s Blogger Linkup, My Chronic Life Adventures is now available in audio! Press play to listen or scroll to

 My patience is being tested as I wait for my optometrist to unlock their doors.
 I require prescription sunglasses, and my outdated prescription isn’t cutting it anymore.

 When I last updated my regular glasses, only the reading part of my progressive lenses changed.
 Since I don’t use progressive lenses in my sunglasses and my vision for distance hadn’t changed, I didn’t get a new pair.

 I never felt the need to wear sunglasses before being diagnosed with fibromyalgia and psoriatic arthritis.
 But since the fall of 2003, my eyes have become increasingly sensitive to sunlight, making sunglasses a necessity.
 Hence, my purchase of old lady wear-over glasses sunglasses.

 Who knows, maybe I will start a new fashion trend.
 Fingers crossed that my regular glasses don’t break otherwise I will end up looking like Urkle or walking around like Mr. Magoo!
 Ha Ha!

-I am limiting the extent I push my body.
+I am limiting the extent that I pushed my body.
 Doing so allows me to live with less pain.
 I wish my pain was from fibromyalgia or psoriatic arthritis because I know how to reduce that.
 In fact, it’s PEMFtherapy with Oska Pulse that is keeping the rest of my body from completely freaking out over what is going on in my abdomen.

 Between COVID and my abdominal pain, my time away from home has been greatly limited.
 It’s obviously impossible to avoid the virus 100%, but when I do go out, I go where precautions are being made.
 One visit was to Downtown Disney District, where I felt safer than anywhere else I have been.
 You can read about that experience here.
 Other than that, I only go grocery shopping and always wear a mask.

 The past few years have been spent studying my body.
 The past five months have been no different.
 A few years ago, I learned how to significantly decrease some forms of inflammation in my body.
 I am slowly learning what movements and/or actions increase/decrease my abdominal issues.